Stupidly Obscure Programming in a Troubled Time

 val vwArgDef = ValDef(Modifiers(Flag.SYNTHETIC | Flag.PARAM), vwArgName, tupleOfVWtt, EmptyTree)

-The body of the new closure still refers to the old v
+The body of the new closure still refers to the old v and w, which we must

 populate with values from the tuple.